peterdtitan/math-magicians/README.md

 # 📖 Math Magicians<a name="about-project"></a>

-**Math Magicians** is a simple online calculator app built with React for the UI.
+**Math Magicians** is a simple online calculator app with quotes built with React for the UI.

 ## 🛠 Built With <a name="built-with"></a>